rectorphp/rector-src/CONTRIBUTING.md

 ### Preparing Pull Request

-There 3 rules will highly increase changes to get your PR merged:
+There 3 rules will highly increase chance to get your PR merged:

 - **1 feature per pull-request**
 - **new features need tests**